msangel/playground/ruby-antlr-hash-2-json/README.md

     a: MulDiv is first alternative so parser looks for the first alternative on all range

 5) play with unclear moments in liquid grammar
+6) q: "more" command https://github.com/antlr/antlr4/blob/master/doc/lexer-rules.md#mode-pushmode-popmode-and-more - how it works?
+   a: it keep current symbols as a part of next lexem